Your Council Tax and Business Rates explained

 Empty Property Rating

-You may not have to pay empty property rate if you meet certain conditions (known as exemptions).
+You may not have to pay empty property rate if you meet certain conditions (known as exemptions) e.g. Listed buildings, prohibited by law from occupation and insolvency.
 Please contact us for full details.

 Extension of Empty Property Rate Relief for Empty New Builds